AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-MultiInstanceObject.rst

     }

-Read, write and execute Handlers
+Read, write and execute handlers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each handler receives an `anj_iid_t iid` parameter, which now must be used to